Archive product

 SKU: THANDSON- 9780500093863

-See other products from category Collectible books and albums about art or from manufacturer Thames and Hudson
+See other products from category A gift for a bookworm or from manufacturer Thames and Hudson

 Description

-Despite his long-standing popularity, credible accounts of Rembrandt's life and work have been difficult to compile, and a debate has long raged over the exact number of works that can be definitively attributed to the master.
+Despite his long-standing popularity, reliable accounts of Rembrandt's life and work have been difficult to establish, and a debate has long raged over the exact number of works that can be definitively attributed to the master.
 Gary Schwartz, dividing centuries of debate into one volume, provides a fully accessible overview of the controversies and mysteries surrounding Rembrandt and his masterpieces.
 Additionally, Schwartz addresses more detailed aspects of Rembrandt's scholarship: the artist's personal relationships; his finances; his artistic influences; his choice of subject matter; his techniques.

 History of the Thames & Hudson brand

-Other important series that have added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s has contributed to pioneering interest in archaeology, both in book form and television.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
 Over 34 titles have been published in the series over 34 years.
-The large-format *Great Civilizations* series, published in 1961, included contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 After building one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.